007chiragshah/tucana/Architecture_Overview.md

         A[Broker]
         C[Broker]
     end
-    A -.- B
+    A -- B
-    A -.- C
+    A -- C
-    note right of B
+    note right of B: TLS/Encryption
-        TLS/
-        Encryption
-    end note
-    note left of C
+    note left of C: TLS/Encryption
-        TLS/
-        Encryption
-    end note
-    note bottom of A
-        TLS
-        Certificate
+    note below A: TLS Certificate
-    end note
   ```

   - We are using kafka in our infra for collecting and storing real time data from the different sources like alerts, event-authentication, technical alerts, sdc events etc.